tdhock/tdhock.github.io/_posts/2023-02-08-valgrind-tutorial.md

 ---
 layout: post
-title: Debugging C/C++ code
+title: Debugging C code
-description: Essential tools: valgrind and gdb
+description: valgrind and gdb are essential tools
 ---

 Today in office hours, I explained how to use valgrind, to a student